sigsum/sigsum/www.sigsum.org/content/_index.md

   - The signer's secret key and infrastructure
   - The log's secret key and infrastructure
-  - A quorum of so-called witnesses that cosign the log
+  - A threshold of so called witnesses that keep the log honest

 Why not give it a try?
 There is a [getting started](/getting-started) demo on key-usage transparency.